 This college offers a diploma in interior architecture and design.
 The duration of this course is 3 years.
 The alumni from Temasek include some of Singapore’s award-winning designers.
 You can also apply for scholarships and bursaries from the industry’s biggest names like Shaw Industries Asia, Space Matrix Design Consultants, Vanguard Interiors among others.
 This involves the BCA industry scholarships and sponsorships worth $15,000 and $7,000 per year respectively.

-The National University of Singapore is an autonomous university.
+The National University of Singapore is an autonomous university, known to be one of the best colleges for interior design in Singapore and around the globe.
 Founded in 1905 as a medical college, it is the oldest institute of higher learning in Singapore.
 Furthermore, it is the largest university in the country in terms of student enrolment and courses offered.
 Also, NUS ranks number 1 in Singapore and the whole of Asia (Times Higher Education Rankings 2018)

 NUS has a semester-based modular system for conducting its various courses.
 It has adopted both features of the British teaching system, such as small group teaching (tutorials) and those of the American education system such as course credits.
 Students may transfer between courses within their first two semesters, enrol in cross-faculty modules or take up electives from different faculties (which is compulsory for most degrees).
 Other cross-disciplinary initiatives study programmes at NUS include double-degree undergraduate degrees in Arts & Social Sciences and Engineering; Arts & Social Sciences and Law; Business and Engineering; and Business and Law.

 It does not offer a complete degree or diploma on interior design, but the university’s Architecture Degree will give you the option to explore other fields closely related to interior design such as urban and industrial design.
 The duration of their program is 4 years.